10 Best Marine Amplifiers

 Channel Configuration and System Scalability

-• 4-Channel Amps: The most versatile option.
-You can power four speakers, or use two channels for a pair of speakers and bridge the remaining two for a subwoofer.
+• 4-Channel: The most flexible option.
+Run four speakers, or use two channels for speakers and bridge the remaining two into a sub.

 Environmental Durability and Waterproof Ratings

-• IPX5: Protects against water jets from any direction.
+• IPX5: Resists water jets from any direction.

-• IP67: Fully dust-tight and can withstand temporary immersion in water.
+• IP67: Fully dust-tight and survives temporary immersion.

 Class D vs. Class A/B Amplifiers